 Tekla Warehouse is one of the Tekla online services.

 .
 All Tekla Structures V17 and later configurations will support the use of the In-Model Reviewer with the exception to the Viewer, which is limited in use because users cannot save their comments to the model.

 - US Imperial is the only Tekla Structures environmentregion- or company-specific settings and information that are predefined in Tekla Structures or that are defined by the user

 To be able to use Tekla Structures, the user must install the software and for region-specific settings at least one Tekla Structures environment.
 The software installation includes the common and blank project environments and the global settings.
-The common environment and global settings are the basis for all other environments except US Imperial and US Metric.
+The common environment and global settings form the basis for all other environments.

 Property files form the largest part of a Tekla Structures environment.
 A Tekla Structures environment consists of, for example, profile catalogs, part property files, and drawing settings.